Last updated on May 19th, 2025 at 12:25 pm

-If you have a disturbed night sleep and have sleep duration less than 5 hours per night, then you may risk of developing weak bone or osteoporosis, finds a study1.
+If you have a disturbed night’s sleep and have a sleep duration of less than 5 hours per night, then you may risk of developing weak bones or osteoporosis, finds a study1.
 A recent US study conducted on postmenopausal women published online on the Journal of Bone and Mineral Research has concluded that poor night sleep may adversely affect bone health.

 Research methodology

 This US study was conducted by the Women’s Health Initiative (WHI), for which they recruited 11,084 postmenopausal women.
-The average age of recruited women were between the ages of 50 and 79 years those who reported short sleep of less than 5 hours duration per night.
+The average age of recruited women was between the ages of 50 and 79 years, and those who reported short sleep of less than 5 hours duration per night.

 All the participants had to undergo a bone density measurement procedure known as dual-energy X-ray absorptiometry (DXA).
-The DXA measurement is also known as Bone densitometry which uses a very small dose of ionizing radiation to produce pictures of the inside of the body (usually the lower (or lumbar) spine and hips) to measure bone loss.
+The DXA measurement is also known as Bone densitometry, which uses a very small dose of ionising radiation to produce pictures of the inside of the body (usually the lower (or lumbar) spine and hips) to measure bone loss.

 Hip, spine, and whole body DXA scans were performed, however, the researchers focused on the total hip, femoral neck, and spine (L2 to L4), all measured in g/cm2.
 Based on the study, women were further classified as having: